 Which best describes your accounting needs?

 Buying a laptop isn’t cheap — especially if you’re working remotely, running a small business, freelancing, or juggling part-time study.
 It’s a tool many of us can’t go without.
-But come tax time, the big question is: can you claim it on tax?
+But come tax time, the big question is: can you claim it on taxes?

 The answer is yes — but with conditions.
 In Australia, the Australian Taxation Office (ATO) allows you to claim a deduction for a laptop if it’s used to earn income.
-This includes work tasks, business operations, or study that directly relates to your current job.
+This includes work tasks, business operations, or studies that directly relate to your current job.
 However, if the laptop is used for personal reasons as well — which is often the case — then you’ll only be able to claim a percentage of the expense.

 Let’s walk through who can claim a laptop, how it works, and what you need to stay compliant.